Faith and Doubt

 Stage Four: Adaptation

-Enlightenment is liberation from concepts and beliefs.
-At this stage, you cannot be controlled or manipulated by others because you are grounded in your own soul.
-You live in joy, not fear.
+When you reach this stage, you cannot be intimidated, controlled or manipulated by others because you have your own integrated experiences.
+You have knowledge, not just belief.

 Be well,